 I think of the normal, all-American things like heading to the hardware store, fixing a leaky faucet, hitting golf balls, building something in the garage, fishing.
 I have three brothers and all of them were involved in such activities with my dad.
 He was a workaholic sports writer yet he always made time for his kids.
 I want my sons to have those experiences too.

-But what’s a single mother of teenage boys to do when father is a) not around or, b) not interested?
+But what’s a single mother of teenage boys to do when father is

 The phrase it takes a village really resonates here.
 I always looked around my village.
 Think sports coaches, teachers, youth group leaders and neighbors.
-And don’t forget family friends and uncles, cousins.
+And don’t forget family friends, uncles, and cousins.
 Usually, these men are more than happy to step in and be that guy for your kids.
 Both of my boys had terrific male small group leaders at our church who took them under their wing and nurtured a special friendship.
 And when my boys and I would visit my out-of-town brothers, I would prearrange a male outing that would entail things such as fishing, or visiting their uncle’s office.

 Let people help you.
 Summon up the courage to ask.
 For many of us, asking for help is incredibly difficult.
 We feel like we’re bothering someone, like we’re asking too much, or if you’re like me, I always think, “I got myself into this situation and I should be the one to fix it.”

 Well guess what?
 I need help.
-So, I try to remember that the other person can always say no if it doesn’t fit with their schedule or they don’t feel comfortable helping.
+So, I try to remember that the other person can always say no if it doesn’t fit with their schedule or if they don’t feel comfortable helping.
 I thank them and move on.
 I try hard not to take this stuff personally!

 And many times they say yes.
 When both of my boys were in sports, it became very tricky to get them to different gyms or ball fields.
 After suffering through for a bit, I finally swallowed my pride and called one of the coaches and asked if he would play catch with my son and also give him a ride to practices.
 The coach was happy to help and I realized how silly my hesitation had been.